This section provides information that will help you get started with VEShell.

 When you execute a command, VEShell connects to the Veeam Virtualization Extensions Service and performs the necessary configuration or management operation.
 You can work with Veeam Virtualization Extensions Service running on the localhost (that is, on the same machine where VEShell is installed) or with Veeam Virtualization Extensions Service running on any remote machine.

 Most VEShell cmdlets support an optional -VESServer parameter.
-This parameter tells where the Virtualization Extensions Service is running and what options (port number, credentials) should be used for connecting to it.
-By default, if the -VESServer parameter is not passed to a cmdlet, VEShell will connect to the Virtualization Extensions Service running on localhost, with the default port number (8084) and credentials of the user who launched the VEShell console.
+This parameter provodes information on where the Virtualization Extensions Service is running and what options (port number, credentials) must be used to connect to it.
+By default, if the -VESServer parameter is not passed to a cmdlet, VEShell will connect to the Virtualization Extensions Service running on the localhost, with the default port number (8084) and credentials of the user who launched the VEShell console.